knezoWTF/OpenDqrkis/README.md

 # Info
-25$ client, this is super low effort and i dont expect it to be used, took me like 3-4h TOTAL make sure to use ZKM Trial for complete
+25$ client, this is super low effort and i dont expect it to be used, took me like 3-4h TOTAL make sure to use ZKM Trial for complete uncrackability

 # Credits
 - lvstrng (writing argon)